 Running in Production with Gunicorn

-In production, you should run Uvicorn behind Gunicorn for process management and multi-worker support:
+In production, Uvicorn should be run behind Gunicorn for process management and multi-worker support:

 pip install gunicorn